mythology-and-legends-in-warfare

 The Harald Fairhair Ship was provisioned generously for the afterlife.
 Archaeological inventories list:

-• Weapons: Several swords, spears, and axes, some with gilded hilts and pattern-welded blades.
+- Weapons: Several swords, spears, and axes, some with gilded hilts and pattern-welded blades.
+The swords include examples of the famous Ulfberht type, indicating trade or raiding connections to the Rhineland.

-• Domestic items: Cooking cauldrons, drinking horns, gaming pieces, and a bronze-bound chest.
+- Domestic items: Cooking cauldrons, drinking horns, gaming pieces, and a bronze-bound chest.
+The gaming pieces suggest the deceased enjoyed board games like hnefatafl, a strategy game popular among the elite.

-• Horse trappings: Bits, bridles, and saddle fittings from at least two horses.
+- Horse trappings: Bits, bridles, and saddle fittings from at least two horses.
+The horses were likely sacrificed as part of the burial ritual, providing transportation in the afterlife.

-These items were not random possessions; they were carefully selected to enable the deceased to maintain his social role in the afterlife—a warrior leader with a retinue, able to feast and fight for eternity.
-The inclusion of horses and dogs indicates a belief that the journey required mobility and companionship.
+These items were not random possessions; they were carefully selected to enable the deceased to maintain his social role in the afterlife—a warrior leader with a retinue, able to feast, hunt, and fight for eternity.
+The inclusion of cooking equipment and drinking vessels underscores the importance of hospitality and feasting in Norse culture, both in life and beyond.

 Symbol of Power and Status